mozilla/addons-server/docs/topics/api/github.rst

 ===============

 .. note::

-    This is an Experimental API.
-We aren't sure of the value of this API yet, so we'd like to see how widely it's used before committing to long term support.
+    This is an Experimental API and can change at any time.

 This API provides an endpoint that works with GitHub to provide add-on validation as a GitHub webhook.
 This end point is designed to be called specifically from GitHub and will only send API responses back to `api.github.com`.